yossadh/yossadh.github.io/_posts/2019-02-22-batch-t-test.md

   - python
   - coding
 ---
-Situation: I want to do t-test between two sets of experiment A and B. Each A and B were run in triplicates:
+Situation: I want to do t-test between two sets of experiment A and B. Each A and B were run in triplicates, so we have:
 ```
 data_A_1.dat
 data_A_2.dat